iann/website/_posts/2014-04-24-Browser-Caching.md

 ## Overview

 Many assets on webpages are static files (Javascript, CSS, images, etc).
-This type of content can and should be cached.
+This type of content *can* and *should* be cached.
 Caching saves on bandwidth and provides a better user experience.
-The HTTP Specification allows for caching at many levels.
-This arcticle will focus primarily on Request (User Agent / Client) and Response Headers (Server).
+The HTTP Specification [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616.html) allows for caching at many levels.
+This article will focus primarily on requests made by user-agents / clients and corresponding responses from origin servers.

 ## Protocol

 When a client requests an asset on a web server it sends a `GET` request to the server.
 Along with the `GET` request the client sends additional information about the request.
-The additional infomration is contined in the beginning or head of the file as such these properties are called `Headers`.
-The response from the server also contains Headers.
+The additional information is contained in the beginning or head of the file accordingly these properties are called `Headers`.
+The corresponding response from the server also contains Headers.
+Headers specify what a client is capable of accepting or server is sending in the payload and provide other directives.

 Here's an example of a request headers: